open-telemetry/opentelemetry.io/content/en/docs/collector/configuration.md

 > Configuring a connectors does not enable it.
 Connectors are enabled via
 > pipelines within the [service](#service) section.

 One or more connectors may be configured.
-By default, no receivers are configured.
+By default, no connectors are configured.
 A basic example of all available connectors is provided below.

 > For detailed connector configuration, please see the